ivamluz/Algorithms-and-Data-Structures/algorithms/0019-Knapsack/README.md

 ## Output Format

-An **int** reresenting the maxum sum which is near as possible, but not exceeding, the target sum.
+An **int** representing the maximum sum which is as near as possible, but not exceeding, the target sum.

 ## Sample Input
 ```python